 NATO has a network of committees to deal with all subjects on its agenda, from political to more technical issues.
 They bring national representatives and experts from all NATO member countries together on a regular basis.

 NATO agencies and organisations play a vital role in procuring and sustaining capabilities collectively.
 They specialise in technical fields that complement and form an integral part of NATO’s agenda: procurement, support and communications and information.

 The Secretary General

 The Secretary General is the Alliance’s top international civil servant.
 He/she is responsible for steering the process of consultation and decision-making within the Alliance and ensuring that decisions are implemented.
-The Secretary General is also NATO’s chief spokesperson and heads the Organisation’s International Staff, which provides advice, guidance and administrative support to the national delegations at NATO NATO Headquarters.
+The Secretary General is also NATO's chief spokesperson and heads the Organization's International Staff, who provide advice, guidance and administrative support to the national delegations at NATO Headquarters.

 Military organisation and structure

 When the implementation of political decisions has military implications, the key actors involved are: the Military Committee, composed of the Chiefs of Defence of NATO member countries; the International Military Staff, the Military Committee’s executive body; and the military command structure, composed of Allied Command Operations and Allied Command Transformation.

 NATO has very few permanent forces of its own.
 When the North Atlantic Council agrees to launch an operation, members contribute military forces on a voluntary basis.
 These forces then return to their countries once the mission is completed.